park-jsdev/delta/README.md

 # Delta
 Delta is a LISP programming language built on C. It is minimalist, fast and offers a foundation for a complete language.
 It can continuously change, build up on itself and improve.
-The goal of the project is to create a programming language that is easy to write algorithms, and then use an interpreter to generate code or use a compiler to compile it into a more heavyweight language.
+The goal of the project is to create a programming language that is easy to write algorithms in, and then use an interpreter to generate code or use a compiler to compile it into a more heavyweight language.

 LISP is a list processing language: https://www.tutorialspoint.com/lisp/lisp_program_structure.htm.
 LISPs have little distinction between data and code.
 They use the same structures to represent both.
 Large successful applications built in Lisp include Emacs, AutoCad and Yahoo Store.